bottledspace/volumetric-spot-noise/README.md

 # Results

-I will now present the results of my implementation.
-I was particularly interested in trying to replicate the results of the hair and grass textures by Pavie et al, and so this is what I will focus on and compare against.

 The both hair and grass textures were created by using long thin translucent Gaussian kernels.
 The long axis of each kernel was transformed to camera space and used to add a color gradient so that the